-"I'm just really proud of our guys," Coach Parker Roberts said after the game.
+"I'm just really proud of our guys," Wall head coach Parker Roberts said.
 "That's a really good basketball team.
 They are physical, they have some bigs that match up well with us, and I knew it was going to be a battle."

-Roberts' words were spot on early as both teams traded runs throughout the first quarter to be tied at 19-19 headed to the second.
+Roberts' words were spot on as both teams traded runs throughout the first quarter to be tied at 19-19 headed to the second.

 However, that's when Wall turned it on defensively.
 The Hawks capitalized on several Bulldog turnovers to slowly pull away.
 At one point, the Hawks were up by as much as 22 points in the period.
 Led by Thompson's aggressive play at the basket, Wall built a 44-24 lead headed to the break.
 The most impressive stat by far was the five points Wall allowed in that second quarter.